Quality standard

 Rationale

-Structure: Evidence of local arrangements for people with newly diagnosed hypertension to receive all investigations for target organ damage within 1 month of diagnosis.
+Proportion of adults with newly diagnosed hypertension who receive all investigations for target organ damage within 1 month of diagnosis.

-Service providers ensure systems are in place for people with newly diagnosed hypertension to receive all investigations for target organ damage within 1 month of diagnosis.
+Service providers (such as general practices) ensure that systems are in place for adults with newly diagnosed hypertension to receive all investigations for target organ damage within 1 month of diagnosis.

-Commissioners ensure they commission services that carry out all investigations for target organ damage for people with newly diagnosed hypertension within 1 month of diagnosis.
+Commissioners ensure that they commission services that carry out all investigations for target organ damage for adults with newly diagnosed hypertension within 1 month of diagnosis.

 Source guidance